diderote/LSF-RNAseq/README.md

 * Sequencing_type: paired or single end sequencing.

 Other options:
+*  Spike_matrix: if not aligning and using ERCC, path to file containing ERCCs counts.
 *  Count_matrix: if not aligning, path to a file containing gene names as rows(first column), sample names as columns(top row), and gene counts in cells.
 *  Sig_matrix: if solely performing overlaps, path to file with samples names (top row) and gene names to overlap below.
 Overlap of over two columns will be performed (1v2, 3v4... etc)